Category: Laundry

 If you’re in the East Bay area, we make laundry even easier with Pickup and Delivery Service.
 No more waiting in line at a laundromat or making an extra stop in your day—we’ll bring your fresh, folded laundry straight to your doorstep.

-First Time Using the Wash and Fold Laundry Service at Martinizing Cleaners?
+First Time Using the Wash Dry Fold Laundry Service at Martinizing Cleaners?
 Call Us and We’ll Make it Easy For You!

 For more information about our service, or to schedule over the phone, call us at 925-938-5000.